primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         .. seealso::

             :ref:`sqla:unitofwork_contextual` - an in-depth
-            introduction to the :class:`.scoped_session` object.
+            introduction to the :class:`sqlalchemy.orm.scoped_session` object.

     selectable
         What relational algebra refers to as a relation, SQLAlchemy